Link Search Menu Expand Document

 The above configuration snippet illustrates the implementation of the LACP Fallback command in context.
 Refer to earlier sections of this guide for complete switch configuration.

-Step 2 On the left menu, select the Devices tab, and select the Gateways tab.
-In the upper right, select Config.
+Step 2 Select the Gateways tab.
+On the left menu, select the Devices tab.

-Step 3 On the Gateways page, select the Interface tab, then the Ports tab.
+Step 4 Select the Interface tab, then the Ports tab.

-Step 4 In the Port channel section, click the + (plus sign).
+Step 5 In the Port channel section, click the + (plus sign) to add a port channel.

-Step 5 In the New port channel window, select the next available PC-n ID; in this example PC-0.
-Click Save Settings.
+Step 6 In the New port channel window, select the next available PC-n ID; in this example PC-0.
+Click Save.

 Note: The Allowed VLANs dropdown is populated from the Gateway VLANs created in the “Configure VLAN Interfaces” procedure.